Macromolecular Theory and Simulations

 Recently Published Articles

-- Modeling of Network Formation in Reversible Addition-Fragmentation Transfer (RAFT) Copolymerization of Vinyl/Divinyl Monomers Using a Multifunctional Polymer Molecule Approach
+- Modeling of Network Formation in the Atom Transfer Radical Co-Polymerization (ATRP) of Vinyl/Divinyl Monomers Using a Multifunctional Polymer Molecule Approach

-Julio César Hernández-Ortiz, Eduardo Vivaldo-Lima, Marc Arnold Dubé and Alexander Penlidis
+Julio César Hernández-Ortiz, Eduardo Vivaldo-Lima, Marc A. Dubé and Alexander Penlidis

 Article first published online: 17 APR 2014 | DOI: 10.1002/mats.201400015

 Polymer network formation by ATRP of vinyl/divinyl monomers is adequately described using a multifunctional polymer molecule approach.
 The model is validated with experimental data for ATRP of MA/EGDA at 60 °C. The evolution of living and dormant radical distribution indices (LRDI and DRDI) shows the importance of using a multifunctional modeling approach.

 - Termination Mechanisms Via H-Transfer for Polyolefin Living Catalysis at DFT Level

 Gaetano Giammarino and Vincenzo Villani

 Article first published online: 9 APR 2014 | DOI: 10.1002/mats.201400004

 H-transfer terminations during homogeneous olefin polymerization are of great importance for the understanding of the living behavior, and for the design of new catalysts.
 Several pathways are possible for Mecking's catalysts, and the unpredicted transfer to the ligand is the most favorable one.

 - Stress–Strain Relations for Nematic Polymer Networks with Various Concentrations of Flexible and Stiff Parts